newatoms/beta/_insights/en/The Content Guide.md

 According to Jacob Nielsen of the [Nielsen Norman Group](http://www.nngroup.com/articles/how-long-do-users-stay-on-web-pages/), a visitor spends an avarage of less than a minute on a webpage.
 The visitor usually only has time to read a quarter of the text presented.
 If the content has a clear message or benefit the chances it will be read are hightenend.
 Quality content aims to give the reader new insights about a specific topic.

+### Search Engine optimisation (SEO), here we go:

+We believe that the quality, originality and creative components of made content always stands above SEO strategy.
+However, we do acknowledge SEO as an important strategy when it comes to the visibility of the content.
+It would be a shame when a written masterpeice floaths on the web and isn't picked up by an  audience.

+Eventualy businesses want traffic.
+Top named challenges and priorities for marketing proffesionals –besides creating more content in lesser time— are:

+* Measure content effctiveness
+* Producing more _engaging_ content
+* Metrics that measure Sales lead quality, sales and higher conversion rates.

+(sources survey's: [Content marketing institute](http://contentmarketinginstitute.com/wp-content/uploads/2015/09/2016_B2B_Report_Final.pdf), Linkedin B2B content marketing report, [Hubspot's The State of Inbound 2015](http://www.stateofinbound.com/))

 ## No image?
 Forget about it...

 Humans are visual creatures.
 Research done by [Skyword](http://www.skyword.com/contentstandard/enterprise-marketing/skyword-study-add-images-to-improve-content-performance/) has shown that chances a text will be read are increased with **94%** if the article shown has an image.